 For the purpose of our legitimate business interests we may be required to share some of your personal information with, including but not limited to:

-Solicitors/conveyancers, surveyors, financial/mortgage advisors, property auctioneers, domestic energy assessors (EPCs), banks & lending institutions, local authorities, other estate agents in a chain, contractors and property maintenance services, utility companies, dispute resolution services, insurers and removal businesses.
+Solicitors/conveyancers, surveyors, financial/mortgage advisors, property auctioneers, domestic energy assessors (EPCs), banks & lending institutions, listing partners, local authorities, other estate agents in a chain, contractors and property maintenance services, utility companies, dispute resolution services, insurers and removal businesses.

 Viewings, offers and agreed sales; In order to provide a professional service to both prospective purchasers and our client, it is necessary that certain pieces of relevant personal information will be passed on between both parties regarding viewings, negotiations, and issued a memorandum of sale (also shared with all parties solicitors).
 Please note, where we are conducting a viewing on your behalf, it is important that you check your property prior to the viewing to ensure that any personal information you would not wish a viewer to see is removed.

 Auction Properties, JW Wood market auction properties in partnership with Agents Property Auction.
 Any prospective purchaser expressing an interest in a property for sale by auction (for example, requesting property details or booking a viewing) will have their details shared with Agents Property Auction.